 Next time you’re tempted to do only what my friend did, keep these three points in mind.

 Know when to use a workshop

 Workshops are useful for introducing someone to a topic or providing an orientation.
 There might be some skill practice, if that’s appropriate to the topic.
 Similarly, the participant could start developing expertise.
-But there’s a real limit to how much someone can learn in one or two or three days.
+But there’s a real limit to how much someone can learn in a workshop and then remember later.

 Sending someone to a workshop is not a development plan

 A workshop is often a useful element in a development plan.
 But it shouldn’t be the whole thing.
-Ideally, the employee and manager discuss what the employee is supposed to learn.
+Before the workshop, the employee and manager should discuss what the employee is supposed to learn.
 If you don’t do that, the employee is likely to focus on what he or she finds interesting.
 And that might not have much to do with the learning goal.

-After the workshop, they should discuss possible assignments and other activities the employee can use to apply what was learned in the workshop.
+After the workshop, the manager and employee should discuss possible assignments and other activities the employee can use to apply what was learned in the workshop.
 Then the employee should take on the assignment and the manager should follow-up periodically.